Aman1326/book-my-venue/README.md

 ## ✨ Features

 - 🔍 **Multi-Criteria Filtering**
-  - Filter venues by location, price range, venue type, and more
+  - Filter venues by location, price range, venue type.
 - 📸 **Venue Details Page**
   - Each venue has a dedicated page with images, features, and availability
 - 🧾 **Easy 4-Step Booking Process**